Behind the scenes - Research

 David Lloyd writes:

 One thing we’re never short of at Boom is listener feedback!
 We receive hundreds and hundreds of notes in various ways from you every week.
+Most are polite - a few are a bit silly. :)

 It’s interesting when we receive an angry note which says "NEVER play that record again", given it’s often followed by a note from someone else saying how much they love the very same track!
 One person's 'awful' is another's fondest memory.